 Deficiency of vitamin K2 is more common as it is less prevalent in the diet.
-Although tissues can make vitamin K2 from vitamin K1, the liver preferentially hoards vitamin K1, and the menaquinone-4 form of K2, so that little reaches other parts of the body.
+Although tissues can make vitamin K2 from vitamin K1, the liver likes to hoard vitamin K1 and the menaquinone-4 form of K2 for its own use, so that relatively little reaches other parts of the body.

 The liver mainly distributes vitamin K in the form of long-chain menaquinones (especially MK-7) and intakes of these are limited (natto, aged cheese, fermented foods and supplements are the main sources).
-While this preserves the liver’s ability to make blood clotting proteins (which is obviously important), it does mean that other tissues, such as the bones, arteries and the pancreas, often do not obtain sufficient vitamin K2 for optimum regulation of calcium and to prevent its unwanted deposition in tissues other than the bones.
+This preserves the liver’s ability to make blood clotting proteins which is obviously important.
+It does mean that other tissues, such as the bones, arteries and the pancreas often do not obtain sufficient vitamin K2 for optimum regulation of calcium, however, and to prevent its unwanted deposition in tissues other than the bones.